A new project

 Development challenges

-There was quite a few technical challenges and set-backs in development.
+There were quite a few technical challenges and set backs in development.

 H.264 encoding artifacts

-This seemed to be an issue with the jcodec Java library that I was using as the encoder for the video export renderer.
+This seemed to be an issue with the Jcodec Java library that I was using as the encoder for the video export renderer.
 I wasn’t able to produce even one video with jcodec without artifacts.
-Unfortunately, I hadn’t noticed this sooner and so a lot of hours of work implementing the renderer with jcodec had to be thrown away.
+Unfortunately, I hadn’t noticed this sooner, so the time spent implementing the renderer with Jcodec had to be thrown away.

-- The NDK with a C++ lib to encode the videos
+• The NDK with a C++ library to encode the videos

-However, after looking at what those require, I wasn’t motivated to go in either of those directions writing something from scratch myself.
+However, after looking at what those would require, I wasn’t motivated to go in either of those directions, writing something from scratch myself.

 I decided to go for it and embrace it as an unexpected opportunity to learn Kotlin.

-Thankfully, although I’ve never written in Kotlin before, the transition was pretty smooth with Android Studios Java to Kotlin converter, the Kotlin manual, and a bunch of online searches.
-The most difficult part was wrapping my head around Kotlin’s coroutines, but thanks to some articles online I was able to solve the problem I was having.
+Although I’ve never written in Kotlin before, the transition was pretty smooth with Android Studio’s Java to Kotlin converter, the Kotlin manual, and a bunch of online searches.
+The most difficult part was wrapping my head around the packages use of Kotlin’s coroutines.

 The end result was a much faster, more lightweight renderer than the one written in Java with jcodec.
-Plus, since the Kotlin version was a smaller package which I pulled directly into the source, I could benefit from being able to make edits/fixes for Velocity Lapse’s specific use case.
+Plus, since the Kotlin version was a smaller package that I pulled directly into the source code, I could benefit from being able to make edits/fixes for Velocity Lapse’s specific use case.

 The first pre-release (internal testing)

-Finally, after 3 months of work the app was in a state that I felt could deserve a pre-release tag.
+Finally, after 3 months of development, the app was in a state that I felt deserved a pre-release tag.
 I worked through the process of generating a keystore and generating the app bundle to upload to Google Play for internal testing.

-In the play console, I ended up getting some warnings about sensitive permissions, which I quickly resolved by removing the unnecesary permissions from the Android manifest.
-Evidently, I had added permissions the app during development while testing some packages and forgot to remove them.
+In the play console, I ended up getting some warnings about sensitive permissions, which I quickly resolved by removing the unnecessary permissions from the Android manifest.
+Evidently, I had added permissions to the app during development while testing some packages and forgot to remove them.

-After that I was able to successfully release the app bundle to internal testing.
+After that fix, I was able to successfully release the app bundle to internal testing.

 The journey continues